remyroy/CDDA-Game-Launcher/README.md

 * Font presets
 * Regular save backups

+## Building

+You can learn how to run and build the launcher by checking our [building guide](BUILDING.md).

 ## Contributing to this project

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).